Endava/cats/files/README.md

 **Please note that headers must be sub-elements of `all` or specific paths.**

+## Web Fuzzing Commons Auth File

+CATS can read a Web Fuzzing Commons authentication file using the `--wfcAuth <FILE>` argument.
+If the file contains multiple authentication entries, select one with `--wfcAuthName <NAME>`.
+When no name is supplied, CATS uses the first entry in the `auth` list.

+The [wfc-auth.yml](./wfc-auth.yml) example shows both static authentication headers and a dynamic login flow that extracts a token from the login response and sends it as an authentication header.

+Additional examples based on the public Web Fuzzing Dataset auth files:

+* [wfc-auth-static-token.yml](./wfc-auth-static-token.yml) shows a fixed `Authorization` header.
+* [wfc-auth-dynamic-token.yml](./wfc-auth-dynamic-token.yml) shows a JSON login endpoint with token extraction from the response body.
+* [wfc-auth-cookie.yml](./wfc-auth-cookie.yml) shows a form login endpoint that expects cookies.
+* [wfc-auth-external-token.yml](./wfc-auth-external-token.yml) shows a token login endpoint hosted outside the API server using `externalEndpointURL`.

+WFC authentication material is applied as request credentials, not as business headers.
+Header fuzzers and authentication-bypass logic can therefore distinguish WFC auth headers such as `Authorization`, `Cookie` or custom token headers from the rest of the request headers.

 ## Reference Data File

 Supplying reference data is typically needed for more in-depth fuzzing.
 You can supply such a file using